 4. Oligopoly Market Structure

 Not all companies aim to sit as the sole building in a city.
-Oligopolies have companies that collude, or work together, to limit competition and dominate a market or industry.
+One characteristic of an oligopoly market structure is companies that collude, or work together, to limit competition and dominate a market or industry.
 The companies in these market structures can be large or small, however, the most powerful firms often have patents, finance, physical resources and control over raw materials that create barriers to entry for new firms.

 Since this market structure discourages true competition, the producers are able to set prices, but the market is price sensitive.
 If the prices are too high, buyers will migrate to the market's product substitutes.